Deciding Conditional Termination: Octagonal Relations

 Then, $R$ is well founded if and only if $V$ is well founded if and only if $V(\x,\x')$ has a~linear ranking function.
-Moreover, both $V(\x,\x')$ and the linear ranking function are computable in polynomial time. \end{theorem} \proof{ The fact that $R(\x,\x')$ is well founded if and only if $V(\x,\x')$ is well founded follows from Lemma \ref{strenghten}.
+Moreover, both $V(\x,\x')$ and the linear ranking function are computable in polynomial time. \end{thm} \proof{ The fact that $R(\x,\x')$ is well founded if and only if $V(\x,\x')$ is well founded follows from Lemma \ref{strenghten}.
 Thus, if $R(\x,\x')$ is not well founded, neither is $V(\x,\x')$ and hence, $V(\x,\x')$ has no (linear) ranking function.
-In the rest of the proof, we show that if $R(\x,\x')$ is well-founded, then there exists a~linear ranking function for $V(\x,\x')$.
+In the rest of the proof, we show that if $R(\x,\x')$ is well founded, then there exists a~linear ranking function for $V(\x,\x')$.
 As a~first subcase, suppose that $R^{5^{2N}}(\x,\x')$ is inconsistent.
 Then clearly, $V(\x,\x')$ is inconsistent too and, trivially, $V(\x,\x')$ has a~linear ranking function.
 As a~second subcase, suppose that $R^{5^{2N}}(\x,\x')$ is consistent.
 By Proposition \ref{oct:to:dbm:consistency}, $\overline{R}^{5^{2N}}(\y,\y')$ is consistent too.
-Since $R$ is well-founded, $\overline{R}$ is well-founded too, by Lemma \ref{lem:core:results}.
+Since $R$ is well founded, $\overline{R}$ is well founded too, by Lemma \ref{lem:core:results}.
 Then, by Lemma \ref{bounded}, there exists a~linear ranking function $\overline{f}$ for $\relRFcDbOct$.
 By Proposition \ref{prop-rf-db-to-oct-2}, the function defined as $f \stackrel{def}{=} \overline{f}[x_i/y_{2i-1},-x_i/y_{2i}]_{i=1}^{N}$ is a~linear ranking function for $\relRFcOct$, formally:

 Since $4N^2 < 5^{2N}$ for all $N\geq 1$, then $\pre_R^{4N^2}(\zed^\z) \supseteq \pre_R^{5^{2N}}(\zed^\x)$, by Proposition \ref{prop:pre:properties}.
 Consequently, $\exists \x' ~.~ R^{5^{2N}}(\x,\x') \Rightarrow \exists \x' ~.~ R^{4N^2}(\x,\x')$ and therefore